White0rld/TMT2_Type_Tracker/README.md

 Currently, this program runs as a CLI (Command Line Interface), but I may change this at some point to a GUI (Graphical User Interface).

+## Why not directly use the complete type chart?

+I think that using the entire type chart is:
+1) Very hard to read and may confuse you more than anything else.
+2) May spoil you on new types.

+I also think that building the type chart as you are playing through the game is pretty fun :).

 ## How to run the program

 As of now, you need cargo to run this program.
 You can simply enter this command to launch the program with the default settings :